PenangScienceCluster/digital-library/book/src/02_server/calibre_web.md

-# Installing Calibre-Web as a Docker Container
+﻿# Installing Calibre-Web as a Docker Container

-1. Using an FTP client (e.g. Filezilla) create a `books` folder and a `config` folder in a location Container Station can access.
-By default, `/Container`, `/Multimedia`, and `/Public` should be accessible.
-In our example setup, we created a folder named `CalibreLibrary` in the `/Multimedia` folder.
-And within it we nested the `books` and `config` folders.
+## Create Calibre-Web Data Folders

+1. Open File Station in QTS.

+1. Create a Shared Folder.
+For Calibre, a folder named `calibre` can be created under DataVol1.

+1. In "Configure access privileges for users", give `dockuser` read/write access.
+Leave the rest as default.

+1. In the new `calibre` shared folder, create two folders named `books` and `config`.

+1. Get the UID/GID of 'dockuser` with `id dockuser` in ssh.

 1. Download our Calibre seed library to your computer at:

     [github.com/PenangScienceCluster/qnap-digital-library](https://github.com/PenangScienceCluster/qnap-digital-library)

-1. Copy the contents of the `calibre-seed` folder to the `books` folder created earlier.
+1. Copy the contents of `calibre-seed/books` folder to the `books` folder created earlier.
+By navigating into the books folder, the following `rsync` command will copy the folder contents to the right folder:

+	`rsync -ahvz . <user>@<hostname>:/share/calibre/books/`

+1. Set permissions for the folder to `dockuser` with:

+	`sudo chown -R <UID>:<GID> /share/calibre`

+## Create Calibre-Web Container

-1. Once the folders are set up, open Container Station and click on Create.
+1. Open Container Station and click on Create.
 In the search box type in `calibre`.
 When you see the Docker image `linuxserver/calibre-web` click on the install button.

 1. Select the latest image, and click on install.
 Accept the disclaimer.

 1. In the "Create Container" dialog box, click on "Advanced Settings".

+1. In Environment, create two fields, `PUID` and `PGID`, filling in the values of `dockuser` from earlier.

 1. Select `Shared Folders`.

 	1. Click the "Add" button above "Volume from host" and in the first column, choose the `config` folder created earlier.
 Under the `Mount Point` column enter `/config` and make sure the "Write" checkbox is selected.

 	1. Click the "Add" button above "Volume from host" and in the first column, choose the `books` folder created earlier.
 Under the `Mount Point` column enter `/books` and make sure the "Write" checkbox is selected.

 1. Click on Create when done.
 Confirm the information is correct in the "Summary" dialog box, and click "OK".